ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}
 2. Select `Web App` > `Basic Web` > `Java - MicroProfile / JavaEE`.
+3. For Node use `Web App` > `Basic Web` > `Node`
-3. Enter a name for your project.
+4. Enter a name for your project.
-4. Enter unique host name for your project.
+5. Enter unique host name for your project.
 The host name is used if you deploy your application as a Cloud Foundry app <hostname>.mybluemix.net.
-5. Select **n** to skip adding services.
+6. Select **n** to skip adding services.

 ![](images/solution2/bx_dev_create.png)
 This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or Kubernetes.
 For an overview of the files generated, see [Project Contents Documentation](https://console.bluemix.net/docs/cloudnative/java_project_contents.html).

 ![](images/solution2/Contents.png)

-### Build the Java application
+### Build the application

-You can build and run the application as you normally would using `mvn` for local development.
+You can build and run the application as you normally would using `mvn` for java local development or `npm` for node local development.
 You can also build a docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.

 1. Ensure your local Docker engine is started.
    ```